bigskysoftware/_hyperscript/www/docs_old.md

 The syntax of hyperscript is very different syntax than most programming languages used today.
-It is based on an older and somewhat obscure (today) family of programming languages that originated in [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) and that used a more natural language than the more familiar Algol-dervived languages we typically use today.
+It is based on an older and somewhat obscure (today) family of programming languages that originated in [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) and that used a more natural language than the more familiar Algol-derived languages we typically use today.

 This unusual syntax has advantages, once you get over the initial hump: